GodotSteam/GodotSteam-Docs/docs/classes/remote_play.md

 # Remote Play

 Functions that provide information about Steam Remote Play sessions, streaming your game content to another computer or to a Steam Link app or hardware.

-These are only available in the main [GodotSteam branches](https://github.com/CoaguCo-Industries/GodotSteam){ target="\_blank" }.

 See [Steam Remote Play](https://partner.steamgames.com/doc/features/remoteplay){ target="\_blank" } for more information.

----
+!!! info "Only available in the main [GodotSteam branches](https://github.com/CoaguCo-Industries/GodotSteam){ target="\_blank" }"

+{==
-## Functions
+## :material-function-variant: Functions

----
+==}

 ### getSessionClientFormFactor